Explore The Boutinot Estate

 Our own estate is focused around six plots:

 At the highest point on La Montée du Ventabren (altitude 300m) sit Les Six Terrasses (2) to the left and La Pauline (3) to the right.
 Both are of Grenache Noir, date from the same vintage (planted 1969), and are terraced vineyards, with 7 to the left and more to the right.
 (Flat terraces break up the slope and make the vines accessible to small tractors).
 These old bush vine Grenache Noir with their terroir of large, heat retaining pebble stones, produce low yields of deeply concentrated grapes.
 They are the envy of other growers and some of the best plots in the whole of Cairanne appellation.

 At a slightly lower altitude through the estate woodland, is Font Crozes (6).
 Here in 2011 we planted Mourvèdre on the three well-prepared broad terraces of deep limestone and saffre (compressed sandy limestone).
 The plot is well-exposed to the wind, well suited to Mourvèdre – like Grenache Noir a late-ripening grape but one which will temper the power of the Grenache, bringing structure, deep concentrated flavours and a wild spicy note to the final assemblage.
 Perfect for a wine called ‘La Côte Sauvage’.

 Just around the corner from Font Crozes is south/south-west facing Saint Andéol (1), planted with our oldest Grenache Noir.
-Some were planted as long ago as 1946, some 10 years later in 1956 and the most recent in 1963.
+Planting records date back as long ago as 1946 with existing vines planted some 10 years later in 1957 and the most recent in 1964.
 Gloriously low-yielding and generally the last rows we pick.
 True gems.